Adron/adron.github.io/_working/contents/articles/terraform-kubernetes-gcp/index.md

     ![Terraform](terraform.png)
 </div>

 In this blog entry I'm going to detail the exact configuration and cover in some additional details the collateral resources you can expect to find once the configuration is executed against with Terraform.
+For the repository to this write up, I create *[our_new_world](https://github.com/Adron/our_new_world)* available on Github.

 A lot of this material I wrote about with [Setting up a GCP Container Cluster - Part I](/articles/setting-up-gcp-container-cluster/) and [Setting up a GCP Container Cluster - Part II](/articles/setting-up-gcp-container-cluster-part-2/).
 I had started on a Part 3 around setting up Drone.io on a Kubernetes/GCP Container Cluster but stopped midway through with other demands.
 This post is a more up to date post of all those things plus more.
 With this post completed I've stepped back into getting Drone.io setup and am now *finally* finishing that blog entry! *#win*!